VFPX/VFPX.github.io/ThorUpdate.md

 9. In order for Thor to know about your project, you have to create a Thor updater program named Thor_Update_*appID*.prg.
 Thor_Update_Template.prg is a template you can use for such a program; see the comments about what to edit to make it specific for your project.

 10. After creating this program, zip it and email it to the VFPX project managers (projects@vfpx.org).
-They'll add it to the Thor repository so Thor knows about your project.
+They'll add it to the Thor repository so Thor knows about your project (note to admins: download /dl/thorupdate/Updater_PRGs/updates.zip, add the PRG to the zip, and re-upload the file).
 You only have to do this one time.

 11. Now that Thor knows about your project, the next time a user chooses Check for Updates from the Thor menu in VFP, Thor will download *appID*Version.txt from your repository, see that the project is available to be installed or a new version is ready for download, and display it to the user in the update dialog.
 If the user chooses to install the project or the update, Thor downloads *appID*.zip from your repository and unzips it in the project folder (the Thor\Tools\Components\*appName* subdirectory of the main Thor folder) and creates *appID*VersionFile.txt in that folder so it know what version the user has so they aren't prompted about an update until the next release.